-- 111. As a result of his exposure to Abbott and/or Mead's cow's milk based products, Nepoleon Richardson was required to undergo medical care and costs.
-Nepoleon Richardson was diagnosed with and required surgery to remove one-third of his small and large intestines. - 112.
-Also, his mother, Latrice Richardson, suffered extensive financial loss and costs and emotional harm and distress related to her son's injuries.
+- 111. As a result of her exposure to Abbott and/or Mead's cow's milk-based products, K.D. was required to undergo medical care and costs.
+K.D. was diagnosed with NEC and suffered further complications including failure to thrive and cerebral palsy. - 112.
+Also, her mother, Karrie Devine, suffered extensive financial loss and costs and emotional harm and distress related to her daughter's injuries.

-COUNT I FAILURE TO WARN (As to All Defendants)
+COUNT I FAILURE TO WARN